kyranf/robotarmyfactorio/README.md

-# robotarmyfactorio
+# Robot Army mod for Factorio (V0.1.2.29+)
+## Description
-A mod to add robot troop units and perhaps associated support buildings and items to produce and control them.
+A mod to add robot troop units and associated support buildings and items to produce and control them.
+Will allow the users to automate warfare against the Biters or other players if you are using a PvP scenario.

+Please see specific info about this mod's content [on the GitHub Wiki page](https://github.com/kyranf/robotarmyfactorio/wiki)

+The FactorioForums.com thread can be found here: [Forum link](https://forums.factorio.com/viewtopic.php?f=97&t=23543)

 ## Donations